AutoDB/AutoDB/Documentation/Backlog.md

 Creating index and changing column type does not work as expected!

+Relations:
+	- RelationQuery is only supported from iOS 17, build/finish the combine version
+	- When fetching relations, hasMore is sometimes set too late.
+Tests fail randomly.
+	- Finish FTSColumn

 # Known bugs / TODOs

 Find a solution for temp-objects: